isxuowo/mcwiki/Official-TODO-list.md

 This is the official todo page for Mechanization.
-Ideas denoted with a '?' are possible additions.
+Ideas denoted with a '?' are possible additions, usually because they may be too difficult or impractical to implement.
 Please check this list before posting suggestions.

 Base Module:
 * Energy Relays
+* Move alloy furnace to this module
+* Switch to normal recipes when functionality is introduced

 Age Of Machines:
 * Void Ore Miner
-* Spawning Mechanics
+* Mob Spawning Mechanics
-* Lava Factory Mechanic
+* Lava Production Mechanic
 * Stone Farm
 * Enhanced Beacon
 * weather/time control
+* Fisher
+* Deep Storage Unit
+* Fertalizer
 * Lightning Generator
 * Ender Pearl Generator
 * tnt generator